How to fix the “jpg file couldn’t be opened because you don’t have permission to view it” error

-	If you don’t have the permission to open your JPEG/JPG files, following might be the reasons:
+If you don’t have the permission to open your JPEG/JPG files, the following might be the reasons:

-The problem could be due to a third-party installer.
-To elaborate, you may have multiple accounts on Mac device and it is possible that you might have installed a third-party application while logged in another user account; therefore, install applications with your normal user account
+- The problem could be due to a third-party installer.
+To elaborate, you may have multiple accounts on a Mac device and it is possible that you might have installed a third-party application while logged in to another user account; therefore, install applications with your normal user account

-Files and folder might have been affected due to power interruption
+- Files and folders might have been affected due to power interruption

-Files have been infected by virus or the storage media has bad sectors
+- Files have been infected by viruses or the storage media has bad sectors

 Methods to fix the error: